 You may think your idea is super, but that doesn’t mean your customers would.
 Getting their feedback takes out the guesswork and lets you know what they actually want to see.

 If a sizable portion of your customers want one thing, then you’ll know you’ll have a ready-made market for it as soon as you release it.
-Plus, if you collect their contact information along with their feedback, you’ll know exactly who to market it to as soon as it’s ready.
+Plus, if you collect their contact info along with their feedback, you’ll know exactly who to market it to as soon as it’s ready.

 2. Learning What Your Customers DON’T Want